-BT’s Undertakings commit us to selling our main products and services to all CPs openly and equally and on the same terms as we do to our own lines of business.
+BT’s Undertakings commit us to selling our main products and services to all communication providers openly and equally and on the same terms as we do to BT’s own lines of business.

-Products and services
+Our products and services

-Passive Infrastructure Access (PIA)
+- Passive Infrastructure Access (PIA)

-Wholesale Line Rental (WLR)
+- Wholesale Line Rental (WLR)

 For more information, visit the Openreach website.